IDAES/idaes-ext/README.md

 idaes get-extensions --platform <platform>
 ```

 Current platform options are: centos6, centos7, centos8, rhel6, rhel7, rhel8, ubuntu1804, ubuntu1910, ubuntu2004, windows, and darwin.
 Darwin (Mac) is not currently available, but will be soon.
+Currently if no platform is specified on Linux, the "centos7" build will be used.

 ## Contents